Efficient Computation of Tucker Decomposition for Streaming Scientific Data Compression: Background

-We use uppercase letters in script font (e.g.\ $\T{X}$) to denote tensors, bold uppercase letters to denote matrices (e.g.\ $\M{U}$), and bold lowercase letters to denote vectors (e.g.\ $\V{v}$).
-Throughout this paper $\T{X}$ is a general $d$-way tensor of size $N_1 \times \dots \times N_d$, i.e. $\T{X} \in \mathbb{R}^{N_1\times\dots\times N_d}$.
-To specify a subset of the tensor we use the colon-based notation (common in Python and MATLAB); for example, the first element of a 3-way (or 3D) tensor $\T{X}$ is denoted as $\T{X}(1,1,1)$, the first mode-1 fiber of $\T{X}$ is denoted as $\T{X}(:,1,1)$, and the first three frontal slices of $\T{X}$, taken together, is denoted as $\T{X}(:,:,1:3)$.
-The letters $N_1, \dots, N_d$ are reserved to denote the size of a data tensor.
+Tensors are simply multi-way (multi-dimensional) arrays, with each dimension referred to as a \emph{mode}.
+In this context, a matrix is a 2-way tensor with mode-1 being the row dimension, and mode-2 being the column dimension.
+We use uppercase letters in script font (e.g.\ $\Tns{X}$) to denote tensors.
+If $\Tns{X}$ is a $d$-way tensor of size $n_1 \times \dots \times n_d$, then we write $\Tns{X} \in \RR^{n_1 \times \cdots \times n_d}$.
+To specify an element or a subset of the elements of a tensor, we borrow the subscripting and slicing notations from MATLAB.
+For example, the first element of a 3-way (or 3D) tensor $\Tns{X}$ is $\Tns{X}(1,1,1)$, the first mode-1 fiber of $\Tns{X}$ is $\Tns{X}(:,1,1)$, and the first three frontal slices of $\Tns{X}$, taken together, is $\Tns{X}(:,:,1:3)$.

-Two operations are key to the Tucker algorithm.
-The first is a matricization of the tensor along mode $k$ (also referred to as a mode-$k$ unfolding) which converts a tensor into a matrix and is denoted by a subscript $(\cdot)_{(k)}$; for instance, the mode-$k$ unfolding of a tensor $\T{X}$ of size $N_1 \times \cdots \times N_d$ is the matrix $\Mz{X}{k}$ of size $N_k \times N_1 \cdots N_{k - 1} N_{k + 1} \cdots N_d$, i.e.\ a matrix with $N_k$ rows and the number of columns equal to the product of the tensor dimensions along the other modes.
-The entries of the resulting matrix can be denoted using the index notation
+Two tensor operations are key to the Tucker algorithm.
+The first is the matricization of a tensor along any mode that converts the tensor into a matrix.
+The mode-$k$ matricization a tensor $\Tns{X}$ of size $n_1 \times \cdots \times n_d$ is the matrix of size $n_k \times n_1 \cdots n_{k - 1} n_{k + 1} \cdots n_d$, denoted as $\TnsMat{X}{k}$.
+The $k$-th mode of the tensor corresponds to the row dimension of the matrization, and the remaining modes are combined to form the column dimension; entries of this matrix using the index notation are given by